- BA (Zoology), Oxford University. ,

 From December 2010 to August 2013, Ridley voiced his skepticism of climate change through his regular column in the Wall Street Journal, “Mind of Matter.”
 He has written for The Daily Telegraph, Sunday Telegraph, the Times, The Guardian, New Scientist, New Statesman, Time, Newsweek and The New York Times. , ,

-Ridley is an advisor to the Global Warming Policy Foundation (GWPF), a group run by climate change denier Nigel Lawson.
-The GWPF describes themselves as “deeply concerned about the costs and other implications” of policies designed to mitigate man-made climate change.
+Ridley is an advisor to the Global Warming Policy Foundation (GWPF), a group founded by climate science denier Lord Nigel Lawson.
+The GWPF describe themselves as “deeply concerned about the costs and other implications” of policies designed to mitigate man-made climate change.

 Ridley has stated, “I am on its academic advisory council, but receive no pay and make no donations.
-I have income indirectly from unsubsidised coal, and have refused income from subsidised solar and wind power” (Emphasis added).
+I have income indirectly from unsubsidised coal, and have refused income from subsidised solar and wind power.”

 “I have a financial interest in coal mining on my family's land.
 The details are commercially confidential, but I have always been careful to disclose that I have this interest in my writing when it is relevant; I am proud that the coal mining on my land contributes to the local and national economy; and that my income from coal is not subsidized and not a drain on the economy through raising energy prices.
 I deliberately do not argue directly for the interests of the modern coal industry and I consistently champion the development of gas reserves, which is a far bigger threat to the coal-mining industry than renewable energy can ever be.
 So I consistently argue against my own financial interest.”